deno-library/events/README.md

 # EventEmitter
-EventEmitter for deno, API is same to Nodejs
+EventEmitter for deno, API is the same as Nodejs, Have all the APIs of nodejs

 ## Useage
 ```ts